 • Boston University

-We, at CertifyMeOnline.net, have created the most convenient, fast, and affordable Boston aerial lift certification and scissor lift training program around.
-Our program is all online and will never require you to travel to an off-site facility for classes.
-Additional benefits that are exclusive to us include:
+CMO has created the fastest, most convenient and most affordable OSHA-compliant Boston aerial lift and scissor lift training and certification program around.
+Our courses are all online and never require traveling to an off-site facility for classes.